Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 #### Best Practices

-* Links to cross-origin destinations flagged as unsafe for social links in footer (all pages) and press links (about.html)
+* Links to cross-origin destinations flagged as unsafe for social links in footer (all pages) and press links (about.html).
     * rel="noopener" added to links improve performance and prevent security vulnerabilities.

 #### SEO

-* Document does not have a meta description.
+* Document does not have a meta description flagged for all pages.
     * Added a <meta name="description"> element to all pages to improve search traffic and make each page appear more relevant.

 ### Bugs